 What You Need to Use a Tablet Display With Raspberry Pi

-– A Raspberry Pi 3 or newer (for older versions, a wireless networking dongle is necessary)
+– For Raspberry Pi versions older than 3, a wireless networking dongle is required.

-– A keyboard and mouse linked to the Raspberry Pi (via USB, Bluetooth, or wirelessly)
+– A keyboard and mouse connected to the Raspberry Pi using USB, Bluetooth, or wireless connection.

-– A tablet stand or appropriate case for your Android device to function as a monitor
+– A tablet holder or suitable cover for your Android gadget to serve as a display.

-Regrettably, establishing a direct connection between your tablet display and a Raspberry Pi is unfeasible.
-Both the GPIO and DSI ports lack compatibility with tablet displays, rendering the use of an old tablet screen as a Raspberry Pi display impossible.
-Even in the event of successful device connection, satisfactory image output won't be achievable.
+Unfortunately, creating a direct link between your tablet screen and a Raspberry Pi is not possible.
+The GPIO and DSI ports do not support tablet displays, so it is not possible to use an old tablet screen as a display for the Raspberry Pi.
+Even if the device successfully connects, reaching a satisfactory image output will not be possible.

-Instead of directly linking the Raspberry Pi to your Android tablet, consider employing remote desktop software.
+Instead of connecting the Raspberry Pi directly to your Android tablet, think about using remote desktop software instead.

 2. VNC: Virtual Network Connection

-In this scenario, you'll require two Android devices: one for functioning as the Wireless Access Point (WAP), and another for serving as the display.
+In this scenario, you’ll require two Android devices: one of them will be specialized in being the Wireless Access Point (WAP) while the other one will be designed to act as the display.

 Activating SSH can be accomplished in three different ways: